A Hybrid Method of Combinatorial Search and Coordinate Descent for Discrete Optimization: Introduction

-Compared to existing solutions mentioned above, our method has the following merits. \bbb{(i)} It can directly control the sparse or binary property of the solution. \bbb{(ii)} It is a greedy coordinate descent algorithm \footnote{This is in contract with greedy pursuit method where the solutions must be initialized to zero and may cause divergence when being incorporated to solve bilinear matrix factorization \cite{BaoJQS16}.}. \bbb{(iii)} It leverages the effectiveness of combinatorial search. \bbb{(iv)} It significantly outperforms proximal point method and inherits its computational advantages.
+Compared to the four existing solutions mentioned above, our method has the following four merits. \bbb{(i)} It can directly control the sparsity or binary property of the solution. \bbb{(ii)} It is a greedy coordinate descent algorithm \footnote{This is in contract with greedy pursuit method where the solutions must be initialized to zero and may cause divergence when being incorporated to solve bilinear matrix factorization \cite{BaoJQS16}.}. \bbb{(iii)} It leverages the effectiveness of combinatorial search. \bbb{(iv)} It significantly outperforms proximal point method and inherits its computational advantages.

-The contributions of this paper are three-fold. \bbb{(i)} Algorithmically, we introduce a novel hybrid method (denoted as HYBRID) for sparse or binary optimization which combines the effectiveness of combinatorial search and the efficiency of coordinate descent (See Section \ref{sect:proposed}). \bbb{(ii)} Theoretically, we establish the optimality hierarchy and the convergence rate of our proposed algorithm.
-Our algorithm finds a stronger stationary point than existing methods (See Section \ref{sect:analysis}). \bbb{(iii)} Empirically, we have conducted extensive experiments on some some binary optimization and sparse optimization tasks to show the superiority of our method (See Section \ref{sect:exp}).
+The contributions of this paper are three-fold. \bbb{(i)} Algorithmically, we introduce a novel hybrid method (denoted as HYBRID) for sparse or binary optimization which combines the effectiveness of combinatorial search and the efficiency of coordinate descent (See Section \ref{sect:proposed}). \bbb{(ii)} Theoretically, we establish the optimality hierarchy of our proposed algorithm and show that it always finds a stronger stationary point than existing methods (See Section \ref{sect:hierarchy}).
+In addition, we prove the global convergence and convergence rate of the proposed algorithm (See Section \ref{sect:convergence}). \bbb{(iii)} Empirically, we have conducted extensive experiments on some some binary optimization and sparse optimization tasks to show the superiority of our method (See Section \ref{sect:exp}).